-Though the cake itself has a heavy, very rich ingredient profile, not so on an actual bite.
-Less sweet and lighter than most dense cakes, plum cake carries the demeanor of a super star studded loaf.
+Though the cake itself has heavy, very rich ingredients, it is not so on an actual bite.
+Less sweet and lighter than most dense cakes, plum cake is loaf like in structure, but moist because of all the alcohol dissolved fruit.
 It's cherry wood color and warmed sweet taste owes in part to the proper melting and burning of sugar.Directions:

 - Chop all your dried fruits( raisins to ginger, currants need not be cut, dates quartered, then halved) into smallish pieces and place in a jar or non reactive glass container with lid.
 Pour in brandy to immerse the fruit.
-This should be done a few weeks in advance, but if you're like me a week will do.
-If so, warm fruits 1 minute on 60% power in microwave and they will plump up a bit and absorb the liquid.
+This should be done a few weeks in advance, but if you're like me a week/even a day/hour or so will do.
+If you rely on a shorter soak time, warm fruits 1 minute intervals on 60% power in microwave until will plump up a bit and absorb the liquid.
 Do not boil or overheat.
 Keep to cool.

 - Line and butter your pans with parchment.
 (I use several small loaf pans and a 9 in round)

 - Using a medium saucepan, melt the 1 cup sugar on medium high heat.
 Allow it to boil until it reaches a deep dark brown, about 5 minutes.

 - Immediately, remove the pan from the stove top and carefully add 1¼ cup of water to the caramelized sugar.
 Boil for another 2-3 minutes on medium heat, prior to it becoming a thick syrup consistency (about 210-215°F on a candy thermometer).

 - Remove from heat and allow to come to room temperature.

 - In a separate bowl, sift all dry ingredients from the flour to the salt.